Once Upon a Time (Disney parks): Frozen edition

 On January 13, 2015, Tokyo Disneyland presented a winter event called Anna and Elsa's Frozen Fantasy.
 During the period, Once Upon A Time features a special winter edition, featuring the scenes and songs of Frozen, replacing Snow White and Winnie The Pooh scenes, including "For The First Time In Forever" and "Let It Go".
 The event ended on March 20, 2015 and will be held again in winter 2016.
 Although the event ended, the show was over popular.
 Therefore, the park decided to extend the show's ending date til July 5, 2015.
 After that, the original show will still continue.

 After Frozen Forever, Frozen-specific projection show, premiered in 2017, this segment become exclusively to Magic Kingdom version.

 Magic Kingdom

 On October 26, 2016, it was announced that the show would be coming to Walt Disney World's Magic Kingdom on November 4, 2016, replacing the previous projection mapping show on Cinderella Castle, Celebrate the Magic.

-Magic Kingdom version has some difference from Tokyo Disneyland version because they only used minimized use of fire, fireworks and more searchlights, although lasers was added in June 2017.
-This version only runs 14:30 minutes and excluding Snow White and Tangled scenes, and replace them with Frozen scene from special winter version.
+Magic Kingdom version had some difference from Tokyo Disneyland version because they only used minimized use of fire, fireworks and more searchlights, although lasers was added in June 2017.
+This version only ran 14:30 minutes and excluding Snow White and Tangled scenes, and replace them with Frozen scene from special winter version.